jundalisay/superblist/content/en/research/mohammad/quran/sura-011a.md

 63. He said, “O my people, If I stand upon clear evidence from my Lord, and He has given me mercy from Him, who would protect me from Allah, if I disobeyed Him?
 You add nothing for me except loss.”

-64. “O my people, this is the she-camel of Al- lah, a sign for you.
+64. “O my people, this is the she-camel of Allah, a sign for you.
 Let her graze on Allah’s land, and do not harm her, lest an imminent punishment overtakes you.”

 65. But they hamstrung her, and so He said, “Enjoy yourselves in your homes for three days.
 This is a prophecy that is infallible.”

 66. Then, when Our command came, We saved Saleh and those who believed with him, by a mercy from Us, from the disgrace of that day.
 Your Lord is the Strong, the Mighty.

 67. And the Scream struck those who transgressed, and they became motionless bodies in their homes.

 68. As if they had never prospered therein.
 Thamood rejected their Lord, so away with Thamood.